Quadrupole dynamics of carbon isotopes and 10Be

 In conclusion, ratios of $M_n/M_p$ obtained from the \textit{ab initio} NCSM approach show good agreement with available experimental data.
 We also provide robust \textit{ab initio} calculations for ratios of $B(E2)/Q_p^2$ and $M_{n}Q_p/M_pQ_n$.
 The predicted proton quadrupole moments from the converged ratio results are close to the available experimental results.
-Although the neutron quadrupole moment itself is not directly accessible experimentally, \textit{ab initio} calculations can now provide robust predictions that lead to insights into that asymmetric contributions from neutrons and protons to quadrupole deformation.
+Although the neutron quadrupole moment itself is not directly accessible experimentally, \textit{ab initio} calculations can now provide robust predictions that lead to insights in the neutron-proton asymmetry in quadrupole deformation.
 By demonstrating that ratios of weakly convergent theoretical results provide robust means for comparing theory with experiment, we hope to stimulate similar investigations in other areas of physics.